 Further on, the line splits into two tunnels with lines reduced to a diameter of 6".
 Due to the topographic slope, the water pressure must be lowered by pressure reducing valves.
 In each system of control valves, electric shutoff valves are installed that can be opened and closed in case of emergency.

 All valves utilized in the project are manufactured with special materials including a high build epoxy coating and a stainless steel control loop to protect against corrosion.
 Bermad valves are UL listed & FM approved.
 Each electric /hydraulic valve connects to indicators in the control room, showing the position of the valves.
-The control valves stations have been commissioned and are operating as planned.
+The control valve stations have been commissioned and are operating as planned.

 Need advice on installing control valve stations?
 We can help!